mgmihir44/shell/README.md

 inbuilt functions available in Linux.

 To compile:

-We have to link the readline library gcc -o shell shell.c -lreadline
+We have to link the readline library: gcc -o shell shell.c -lreadline

 Features: